-What is Measure A1 and why do we need it?
+What is measure A1 and why do we need it

 We have a housing crisis in Alameda County.
 Affordable housing is getting harder and harder to find.
-Seniors, veterans, people with disabilities, and low-income families are rent-burdened and pressured to move out of the area or risk becoming homeless because they cannot afford rent in our community.
+Seniors, veterans, people with disabilities and low-income families face being rent-burdened, needing to move out of the area or becoming homelessness because they cannot afford rent in our community.
+State and federal funding for affordable housing has decreased by 89% and we face a shortfall of 60,000 homes affordable to low-income families.
+The California Housing Partnership annually publishes statewide statistics on the need for new housing, and Appendix x is a snapshot for Alameda County2.